Squadrick/squadrick.github.io/_posts/2019-06-14-guarded-types-in-cpp.md

   T value;
 }
 ```
 where `max` and `min` are the upper and lower bounds of my type.
-We can modify it to have default template parameters are the maximum and minimum of type `T` respectively by modifying the template to be:
+We can modify it to have default template parameters as the maximum and minimum of type `T` respectively by modifying the template to be:

 ```c++
 template <typename T,